Retrieving Memory

 6print(context_block)

-Basic Context Block (faster)
+Context Block Format

 # These are the most relevant facts and their valid date ranges